Please register or login to continue

 📜 Chapter 33: The Soul

-1. The soul begins not in a divine heaven, but in a breath, drawn from the rhythm of nature itself.
+1. The soul begins not in a distant heaven, but in a certain breath, drawn from the rhythm of nature itself that is revealed through life.

 2. It is not divine by origin, but natural, formed from the same elements of the breath of life that derive from To Ena, the One.